lyssphacker/ideas/computers-are-virtualizers.md

 [Alan Kay](http://www.youtube.com/watch?v=tp9VbtLn2Jw&t=32m40s): "You can almost always make something that scales very very well by completely virtualizing the computer you have into some new kind of computer that's kind of."

-If one can take LOC of measure as a kind of metric for scalability, then it is useful to take a look at an example of Genera, the programming environment on Lisp Machines, which was implemented with roughly 1 million LOC, but provides comparable experience as any modern operating system (Windows, GNU/Linux, Mac) whose LOC go over several hunders LOC.
+If one can take LOC measure as a kind of metric for scalability, then it is useful to take a look at an example of Genera, the programming environment on Lisp Machines, which was implemented with roughly 1 million LOC, but provides comparable experience as any modern operating system (Windows, GNU/Linux, Mac) whose LOC go over several hunders LOC.

 What enabled the concise implementation of Genera?